-- Provide seminars, workshops, courses and other activities that afford individuals (students, staff, faculty, and community members) with opportunities to broaden their perspectives regarding differences and notions of inclusion. - Recruit, retain, and graduate undergraduate and graduate students who actively promote the importance of an inclusively diverse community of learners and the world. - Provide internships and service learning opportunities for students to gain knowledge and understanding of an inclusive community. - Recruit and retain staff and faculty who actively promote the importance of an inclusive community of learners. - Promote and reward student academic excellence.
+- Provide seminars, workshops, courses and other activities that afford individuals (students, staff, faculty, and community members) with opportunities to broaden their perspectives regarding differences and notions of inclusion. - Recruit, retain, and graduate undergraduate and graduate students who actively promote the importance of an inclusively diverse community of learners and the world. - Provide internships and service learning opportunities for students to gain knowledge and understanding of an inclusive community. - Recruit and retain staff and faculty who actively promote the importance of an inclusive community of learners.

-Serve the surrounding communities in ways that actively promote the importance of an inclusive community and world.
+• Serve the surrounding communities in ways that actively promote the importance of an inclusive community and world.